The College Community

 Through participation in Student Assembly, clubs, athletics, Honors and other organizations and activities, the administration, faculty, staff, and students work together to produce an environment that is optimally conducive to learning and academic success.

-A hallmark of the Richard Bland College Journey involves the assignment of a Learner Mentor to each incoming student.
-The goal of this program is to hone the knowledge, skills, work habits, and character traits commonly associated with success in the 21st century, and with the RBC Journey.
-Learner Mentors utilize data to help keep students on track to graduation while nurturing their development as responsible, respectful, and resourceful citizens.
-Each Learner Mentor provides assistance in navigating their academic journey and creating an academically sound plan of study that will lead to timely graduation from RBC and allow for a successful transition and transfer of credits into a 4-year college or university.
+A hallmark of the Richard Bland College journey involves the access to a Learner Mentor and/or Guided Pathways Specialist (LM/GPS) to incoming students.
+The goal of this program is to hone the knowledge, skills, work habits, and character traits commonly associated with success in the 21st century, and with the RBC journey.
+LM/GPS utilize data to help keep students on track to graduation while nurturing their development as responsible, respectful, and resourceful citizens.
+Each LM/GPS provides assistance in navigating the student’s academic journey along their guided pathway to success.
+LM/GPS will assist students to create an academically sound plan of study that will lead to timely graduation from RBC and allow for a successful transition to the next step in their academic journey.

-The Student Village at Richard Bland College currently consists of Freedom and Patriot Halls.
+The Student Village at Richard Bland College currently consists of Freedom, Patriot, and Commerce Halls.